Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 > [PlayStation Magazine UK](https://magogonthemarch.wordpress.com/official-uk-playstation-magazine-monster-munch-1999/):
 > "Obviously communicating with these creatures will require a vocabulary slightly more sophisticated
 > than the phrases and farts of the Abe games.
 How this will be achieved on what is essentially the
-> same joypad is anybody’s guess, but Lorne claims that, 'Gamespeak will become much more highly
+> same joypad is anybody's guess, but Lorne claims that, 'Gamespeak will become much more highly
 > evolved and smarter, but also much simpler to understand and use.'"

 I don't think this requires much explanation, unless he literally meant that instead of one line for